 The beauty of the Bearded Iris adds an enviable elegance to gardens and landscaping.
 Practical uses include being included to make perfume and aromatherapy.
 Gardeners who battle nature find this plant particularly useful as it is resistant to deer and rabbits.

-Iris Plants come in a Variety and are known for their Stunning Colors and Aromatics
+Iris Plants come in a variety and are known for their Stunning Colors and Aromatics.

 Dwarf Crested Iris

-The dwarf crested Iris is a flower that is often found in throughout many of the states and regions in the eastern half of the U.S. Their primary stems are anywhere from dark green to light yellow.
+The dwarf crested Iris is a flower that is often found throughout many of the states and regions in the eastern half of the U.S. Their primary stems are anywhere from dark green to light yellow.
 Plants stems usually have two to eight branches.
 The sickle-shaped leaves are both brown and green.
 Bunches of the plant tend to branch together and creep over entire flowerbeds.
 The characteristic light lavender blossom appears from spring to early summer.
 The end of its yearly cycle comes in winter when it becomes dormant.

 Sometimes these blossoms are white or even pink.
 Iris Plants blossoms have two pairs of petals: Three on the outside and three on the inside.
 After this blossoming, the flower continues to grow.
 It reproduces by making a capsule full of seeds after the blossom appears.
 The dwarf crested Iris was first introduced to England in the mid-18th century.
-It was already native to America where it flourishes in the areas that were previously mentioned.
+It was already native to America, where it flourishes in the areas that were previously mentioned.
 It does well in woodland areas, mountainous areas, rocky hillsides, ravine bottoms, and along streams.

 Also, it does best in well-drained, nutrient-rich soil.
 It can survive in sunny areas but does best in semi-shaded and cold regions.
-This flower is favorite for gardeners planting a rock garden.
+This flower is a favorite for gardeners planting a rock garden.
 If you are planning to use it for the first time, be aware that you should apply peat and sharp sand first.
 It can be planted in the spring, summer, or autumn.
 Gardeners will also want to be aware of its primary enemies: snails, slugs, deer, iris borer, verbena bud moth, whiteflies, iris weevil, thrips, aphids, and nematodes.
 After planting, it can grow up to ten years.
-It is familiar to most nurseries and therefore comfortable to find.
+It is familiar to most nurseries and, therefore, comfortable to find.
 The dwarf crested Iris is just one type of iris.
 The iris species is exceptionally diverse.